TIBCOSoftware/snappydata/docs/quickstart/using_sql.md

 <a id="getting-started-using-sql"></a>
 # Using SQL

-SQL using Spark SQL-invoked using the Session API is illustrated.
+In this section, SQL using Spark SQL-invoked using the session API is illustrated.
 You can also use any SQL client tool (for example, Snappy SQL Shell).
-For an example, refer to the [How-to](../howto.md#howto-snappyShell) section.
+For an example, refer to the [How-to](../howto/use_snappy_shell.md) section.

 **Create a column table with a simple schema [Int, String] and default options.**

-For details on the options refer to the [Row and Column Tables](../programming_guide.md#tables-in-snappydata) section.
+For details on the options refer to the [Row and Column Tables](../programming_guide/tables_in_snappydata.md) section.

 ```scala
 scala>  snappy.sql("create table colTable(CustKey Integer, CustName String) using column options()")
 ```